 |Nathan Bickell '13|

-While at Ithaca, Bickell was involved with the college’s newspaper, The Ithacan, where he was a sports reporter, columnist, and multimedia writer.
+Bickell was also involved with the college’s newspaper, The Ithacan, where he was a sports reporter, columnist, and multimedia writer.
 His work with the The Ithacan taught him how to conduct thorough interviews and how to work on a tight deadline.
 “Most importantly, my work on the multimedia section helped me prepare to work as a one-man crew, like I usually do now,” Bickell said.